 It takes a certain amount of talent — and decent writing skills — to stretch a popular character from a one-hour stand-up routine into an independent series.
 Thakur has successfully managed to branch his Vicky Malhotra alter-ego into wildly popular Snapchat stories and Facebook feeds.
 Daily situations between Malhotra and a cast of random characters (from his dad and casting agent to a certain Nargis Fakhri), are sending netizens into fits of guffaws; even if the struggling actor (Malhotra, that is) is obnoxiously sexist.
 It’s the kind of personal comedy that Thakur adores sharing with his audience.
 It is also to his credit that Thakur’s own good-boy image doesn’t blend into Malhotra’s dim-witted character in the ‘Vicky This Side, Varun That Side’ vines.
 The occasional offending missile is couched in a disarming grin and another self-depreciating dig — and you’re hooked.
 Of course, then he goes and Instagrams a picture of himself shaking a leg with renegade-du-jour Kangana Ranaut in a song sequence in the upcoming film, Simran.
 With his good looks (Cyrus Sahukar calls another artiste the George Clooney of comedy though), great sense of humour, infectious energy and a presence in the right place at the right time, it is really difficult not to fall for this funny guy.

-Varun will host Black Dog Easy Evenings in Mumbai on November 10 and in Pune on November 11, 2017.
+Varun will host Black Dog Easy Evenings in Kolkata on December 8, in Bangalore on December 9 and in Hyderabad on December 10, 2017.
 Save the date!

 Image Credits: youtube.com; navhindtimes.in; eventshigh.com; twitter.com

 Want to unwind with something other than comedy?
 Check out these 5 new restaurants in Mumbai now!